torch/nn/doc/module.md

 ### accGradParameters(input, gradOutput, scale) ###

-Computing the gradient of the module with respect to its ownparameters.
+Computing the gradient of the module with respect to its own parameters.
 Many modules do not perform this step as they do not have any parameters.
 The state variable name for the parameters is module dependent.
 The module is expected to _accumulate_ the gradients with respect to the parameters in some variable.